- Define Canopy Height Model (CHM), Digital Elevation Model (DEM) and Digital Surface Model (DSM).

 In the previous lesson, you opened and explored a digital elevation model (DEM).
 The DEM, also known as a digital terrain model (DTM) represents the elevation of the earth’s surface.
 The DEM represents the ground - and thus DOES NOT INCLUDE trees and buildings and other objects.

-In this lesson, you will explore Digital Surface Models (DSM) and will use the DEM and the DSM to create a canopy height model (CHM).
+In this lesson, you will explore Digital Surface Models (DSM) and learn how to use the DEM and the DSM to create a canopy height model (CHM).

 Import digital surface model (DSM)

-Next, let’s open the digital surface model (DSM).
+Next, let’s review the digital surface model (DSM).
 The DSM represents the top of the earth’s surface.
 Thus, it INCLUDES TREES, BUILDINGS and other objects that sit on the earth.

 Canopy Height Model